Keyri-Co/keyri-auth-core/readme.md

 Set your browser at `http://localhost` and it should work.

-# DESKTOP Quickstart
+# DESKTOP

-In order to get a QR on your login page, you'll need to do the following:
+To put a QR on your login page you'll need to do the following:

 1. Serve an iframe